 In 2013, Elizabeth completed a Master’s in Counselling with a speciality in Marriage and Family Therapy, which included particular emphasis on understanding complex relationship dynamics and effective strategies to assist couples and families through periods of stress.

-In addition, Elizabeth is skilled in supporting clients coping with anxiety, depression, sleep disturbance, trauma, and addiction, including conducting regular substance dependent support groups and completing a specialized suicide intervention training (ASIST).
+Elizabeth has also worked as a substance abuse counsellor for teens and is passionate about supporting the well-being of adolescents.
+She is skilled in supporting both teens and parents of teens during this important developmental stage.
+In addition, Elizabeth has extensive experience treating anxiety, depression, sleep disturbance, gender identity stress, and addiction, including conducting regular substance dependent support groups and completing a specialized suicide intervention training (ASIST).

 Since beginning her Ph.D. in 2015, Elizabeth has dedicated herself to researching mindfulness-based treatment interventions and the impact these have on mental health, sleep, and biological markers of stress such as cortisol and inflammation.
 She has several scientific articles published in leading psychology journals and frequently gives public talks and lectures about the health benefits of psychological treatment interventions.